smlgit/fpbinary/doc/intro.rst

 * [ ] Possibly jettison the base class architecure and use ``_FpBinaryLarge`` as the main object.
 * [ ] Add global contexts that allows the user to define "hardware" specifications so inputs and outputs to math operations can be resized automatically (i.e. without the need for explicit resizing code).
 * [ ] Add more advanced operations like log, exp, sin/cos/tan.
 I have stopped short of doing these thus far because a user may rather simulate the actual hardware implementation (e.g. a lookup table would likely be used for sin).
 Having said that, a convienient fpbinary method should give the same result.
-* [ ] Add complex number versions of the two main classes.
 * [ ] Allow ``FpBinary`` and ``FpBinarySwitchable`` to be subclassable.
 Would require some basic changes to (mostly) ``FpBinarySwitchable`` to use the abstract methods from the Python Numeric/Sequence interfaces rather than direct accessing via the type memory.
 Might reduce speed slightly.